 - 1) Use of Funds: Pen.
 Code §1230(b)(3) provides in relevant part that AB 109 funds shall be used to provide supervision and rehabilitative services for adult felony offenders.
-As in prior years, the department's intended use of the funds relies on the understanding that legal advocacy and representation of indigent individuals in criminal proceedings may be appropriately characterized as involving rehabilitative efforts and services. - 2) Supplemental versus Supplanting: Pen.
+As in prior years, the department's intended use of the funds relies on the understanding that legal advocacy and representation of indigent individuals in criminal proceedings may be appropriately characterized as involving rehabilitative efforts and services. - Supplemental versus Supplanting: Pen.
 Code §1233.7 provides that AB 109 monies shall be used to supplement, not supplant, any other state or county appropriation.
 The department is informed and believes the CAO's recommended Net General Fund Contributions are calculated without regard to whether or not departments receive an AB 109 allocation.
 Consequently, the department's allocation request reflects supplemental rather than supplanting funding.
 (Compare to a situation where the recommended contribution was reduced dollar-for-dollar based on any subsequently obtained allocation). - 3) Accounting of Funds: If approved, the department intends to again apply the AB 109 funds on a pro-rata (i.e., quarterly) basis.
 As noted, while the department recognizes a significant caseload is attributable to Realignment, it is impossible to identify all cases or alleged crimes caused by Realignment.

-Street Interdiction Team (SIT)
+Street Interdiction Team

 The Street Interdiction Team (SIT) is a multi-departmental law enforcement task force consisting of numerous law enforcement agencies throughout the County of Kern.
 SIT periodically plans and operates enforcement teams in different regional areas to address specific community needs.
+Even though SIT was previously functional through the advent of AB 109, it was reactivated to address street-level crime.
+Financial funds were made available on behalf of the CCP and have greatly influenced the process of current and future SIT operations.

-Though SIT was previously functional, with the advent of AB 109, it was reactivated to address streetlevel crime.
-With the funds made available through the CCP, SIT operates in Kern County cities such as Arvin, Bakersfield, California City, Delano, McFarland, Ridgecrest, Shafter, Taft, and Tehachapi.
-In order to affectively address street-level crime, SIT does the following:
+SIT operates in Kern County cities such as Arvin, Bakersfield, Bear Valley Springs, California City, Delano, McFarland, Ridgecrest, Shafter, Taft, and Tehachapi.
+In order to affectively address street-level crime, SIT proceeds with the following:

-- Focuses on improving collaborations with law enforcement agencies throughout Kern County - > Establishes front-line operations in cities and towns throughout Kern County - > Meets on a monthly basis to discuss current AB 109 activities and impacts
+- Focuses on improving collaborations with law enforcement agencies throughout Kern County - Establishes front-line operations in cities and towns throughout Kern County - Meets on a monthly basis to discuss current AB 109 activities and impacts

-The COVID pandemic continues to affect our efforts and made FY 2021/22 a challenging year for SIT with a total of four operations (5 days, 35 hours) in Kern County as of May 11, 2022.
-The Delano Police Department, Kern County Sheriff, Ridgecrest Police Department, and Shafter Police Department worked with the Kern County Probation Department which is part of the Memorandum of Understanding with the County and were reimbursed for overtime in relation to AB 109 SIT operations.
+In FY 2022/23, SIT completed a total of seven (7) operations with a timespan total of 21 days and 223 hours in Kern County as of April 20, 2023.
+The participating agencies consisted of Bakersfield Police Department, California City Police Department, Delano Police Department, District Attorney's Office, Kern County Sheriff's Office, McFarland Police Department, Ridgecrest Police Department, Shafter Police Department, and Taft Police Department.
+All agencies worked with the Kern County Probation Department as part of the Memorandum of Understanding with the County and were reimbursed for overtime in relation to AB 109 SIT operations.
 Other outside agencies assisted SIT by providing their assistance at no charge.